Statistics for sexually transmitted infections, or STIs, in Hamilton.

 HIV and AIDS

-- The number of infectious syphilis cases is increasing.
+- The majority of syphilis cases were among males.

 - Date modified: